khantechi/maerskAutomation/README.md

 ## Requirements

-In order to utilise this project you need to have the following installed locally:
+In order to utilise this project you need to have the following installed/configured :

 * Maven 3
-* Chrome - Chromedriver, Firefox - geckodriver (UI tests use Chrome by default, can be changed in common.properties -- src/test/properties/common.properties)
+* Browser can be changed in common.properties -- src/test/properties/common.properties
 * Java 1.8

 ## Usage